harshilraj/aiw/README.md

-# AIW 2.0 Stack
+# Livo Stack

-A complete client-onboarding system for AIW students.
-Clone once.
-Run the commands.
-Ship.
+A complete client-onboarding system

 ## What this stack does

 You clone this repo.
-You run a guided onboarding inside Claude Code.
 By the end you have:

 1. A niche you have evidence to commit to.
 2. A productized offer with cold-DM copy ready to send.